 There are multiple reasons why a woman may have a cesarean birth.
 It could be a planned c-section (either by medical necessity or preference/choice) or unplanned (an emergency).
 If you prefer to have your baby via c-section rather than vaginally, you will have time to plan it out and become prepared for the big day.
 If your baby is breech or if you have placenta previa, you will have a few days, maybe a week or two, to mentally prepare.
 But if an emergency happens, like placental abruption or cord prolapse, you won’t have the time to plan and prepare.

-Once you learn and understand more about what you can expect and what your options are, you will probably have preferences on what occurs.
+Once you learn and understand more about what you can expect and your options, you will probably have preferences on what occurs.
 It’s always easier to tell your medical team to ignore certain aspects of your birth plan (if you can have a vaginal birth) rather than making on-the-spot decisions about what you want to happen as you go along.
 This is why it’s a good idea to have a cesarean plan on your birth plan.

-So if you want to become more prepared for a cesarean birth, whether planned or unplanned, here are a few things to think about when you’re deciding what kind of experience you want.
+So if you want to become more prepared for a cesarean birth, whether planned or unplanned, here are a few things to consider when deciding what kind of experience you want.

-- Do you want a regional anesthetic (like an epidural or spinal) which numbs your belly and legs and means you can stay awake for the operation?
+- Do you want a regional anesthetic (like an epidural or spinal) that numbs your belly and legs and means you can stay awake for the operation?
 (This is usually womens’ first choice.)

 - Do you want a general anesthetic, which means you will be asleep during the operation?

 - Do you even have a choice about what type of pain relief you can receive during a c-section?
 Certain health conditions can make regional anesthetics riskier for the mother.
 These conditions include: